 1) Student questionnaire

-All Ontario students in grades 9-12 from participating schools and who have parental consent will be asked to complete the COMPASS questionnaire.
+Eligible and consenting students in grades 9-12 from participating schools and who also have parental consent will be asked to complete the COMPASS questionnaire.

 - it is completed during regular class time

 Core questions allow us to properly define basic health indicators such as: